 - Specialist early book catalogues

-This workshop aims to provide an introduction to the British Library’s rich collections of music and music related materials, as well as guidance for researchers wishing to use them.
+The Library’s music specialists provide an introduction to the British Library’s rich collections of music and music related materials.

 We will look at: